 Online Bachelor of Arts in Digital Media Literacy

-The online digital media literacy degree will prepare you to become a digital media leader in a world dominated by technology and information.
+Arizona State University’s online Bachelor of Arts in digital media literacy prepares you to become a digital media leader in a world dominated by technology and information.
 You'll learn how digital media works and explore its impact on our daily lives.
-The degree also teaches you how to identify misinformation, create digital content and be an effective professional communicator.
+This degree also teaches you how to identify misinformation, create digital content and be an effective professional communicator.

 Quick facts